Tom Ballard (comedian)

 Thomas Colin Ballard (born 26 November 1989) is an Australian comedian, broadcaster, actor, and writer.
 Starting out in radio, he became known as a Triple J host, along with his friend Alex Dyson, over seven years with the station.
-He his known for his stand-up comedy, as a host of podcasts, and as television presenter, such as the 2017 ABC Television comedy show Tonightly with Tom Ballard.
+He is known for his stand-up comedy, as a host of podcasts, and as television presenter, such as the 2017 ABC Television comedy show Tonightly with Tom Ballard.
 He is author of the 2022 book I, Millennial: One Snowflake's Screed Against Boomers, Billionaires and Everything Else.

 Early life and education

 Thomas Colin Ballard was born in 1989 in Warrnambool, Victoria, and grew up there.

 He attended Brauer Secondary College, graduating in 2007 as School Captain and Dux and achieving an Equivalent National Tertiary Entrance Rank of 99.80 in his Victorian Certificate of Education (VCE).
 In 2006, when he was still at school, he submitted an essay to the Castan Centre for Human Rights Law at Monash University, titled "We Have More to Fear From the State than From Terrorists: Who's Afraid of Terrorism?", which won its 2006 Human Writes Essay Competition, open to all year 11 and 12 students across Victoria.
 Also while at school, he won the Victorian plain English speaking competition; was presenting regularly on Triple J radio; was one of a school team which won the Apex Australian national debating final; was chosen to attend the National Schools Constitutional Convention in Canberra; as one of a team of three won the national mooting championship; and, after selection as one of the top theatre students in Victoria, performed in Top Acts at a local theatre.
 During his VCE year, Ballard competed in and won the VCAA's Plain English Speaking Award with a speech titled "bullying.com".
 He went on to place second in the national competition to Daniel Swain, with the two being chosen to represent Australia in the International Public Speaking Competition held in London in May 2008.
 He was also awarded the VCAA's 2007 VCE Achiever's Award.
 His success in the public speaking competition and his activism with school and local youth communities on topics such as anti-homosexuality and cyberbullying helped earn him the Achiever's Award.

 After leaving school, he had wanted to become an actor, and applied to do a bachelor of dramatic art at the Victorian College of the Arts, but missed out on a place in the first round.
 He moved to Melbourne studied law at Monash University for around six weeks, but found his life too busy, after presenting his debut solo show at the Comedy Festival as well as presenting on radio.